OpenTechStrategies/streetcrm/README.md

 ## User stories

-These are stories about how various users make use of Swoptact.
+These are stories about how various users make use of SWOPtact.

 Three kinds of users:
-Sarah does data entry and is the most frequest user of Swoptact.
+Sarah does data entry and is the most frequest user of SWOPtact.
-Colleen is an organizer and uses Swoptact to find information about her contacts and occasionally update their information.
+Colleen is an organizer and uses SWOPtact to find information about her contacts and occasionally update their information.
-Michelle is a supervisor and runs reports from Swoptact.
+Michelle is a supervisor and runs reports from SWOPtact.

-### Why Sarah chose Swoptact
+### Why Sarah chose SWOPtact

-This is a high level overview of why Sarah thinks Swoptact will be useful to her.
+This is a high level overview of why Sarah thinks SWOPtact will be useful to her.

-Swoptact has a simple interface that makes it fast and easy for Sarah to enter her data.
+SWOPtact has a simple interface that makes it fast and easy for Sarah to enter her data.
 It lets her keep track of the best way to contact her constituents (used loosely) and to view their involvement over time (meaning their event attendance over time).
 She can search for